darasan/masters-hci-project/Logs/MainStudy/README.txt

 Run "python dataAnalysis.py ..\data\Main_Study\P_ID".
 Outputs individual graphs in "figures", also summary PDF and CSV for data.

-## Group analysis ##
+## Group summary ##
-Run "python GroupAnalysis.py".
+Run "python groupSummary.py".
 Outputs a CSV with combined stats and a CSV with means for all participants combined.